Smoothed Separable Nonnegative Matrix Factorization: Simplex-structured matrix factorization

 In this section, we describe existing models and algorithms to solve Problem~\ref{prob:main}, that is, to solve SSMF, in order to identify the vertices of the convex hull of a set of data points, ${X}$.
 We focus on two key models, upon which our contribution is built:

 \begin{enumerate}

-\item Separable NMF: it is equivalent to blind HU under the pure-pixel assumption.
-It assumes there is one data point (in blind HU, one pixel) close to each vertex of $\conv(W)$ (in blind HU, to each endmember), and that the noise added to each pixel is bounded; see Section~\ref{sec:model1}.
+\item Separable NMF: it assumes there is one data point close to each vertex of $\conv(W)$, and that the noise added to each data point is bounded; see \cref{sec:model1}.
 Some authors refer to this model as near-separable NMF.

 \item Learning a latent simplex: it is motivated by machine learning applications.
-It assumes that there is more than one data point close to each vertex of $\conv(W)$, but it allows much larger noise levels as it only requires the $\ell_2$ norm of $N$ to be bounded, instead of each individual column; see Section~\ref{sec:model2}.
+It assumes that there is more than one data point close to each vertex of $\conv(W)$, but it allows much larger noise levels as it only requires the $\ell_2$ norm of $N$ to be bounded, instead of each individual column; see \cref{sec:model2}.

 \end{enumerate}